 1. Establish a Healthy Eating and Active Lifestyles Committee to oversee and coordinate this program.
-At a minimum, this committee must include the Health and Wellness Manager, Food Services Manager/Supervisor, Recreation Supervisor or Specialist, TEAP Specialist, Residential Manager/Counseling Manager, and student representative.
+At a minimum, this committee must include the Health and Wellness Director, Food Services Manager/Supervisor, Recreation Supervisor or Specialist, TEAP Specialist, Residential Manager/Counseling Manager, and student representative.

 2. Incorporate student interests and preferences when planning activities.

 3. Demonstrate collaboration between various departments on center.